 Exact level is not absolutely necessary, but it is recommended the unit be leveled with a sight glass or a carpenter's level set on the compressor housing.
 Leveling may be accomplished by shimming the unit near the unit's bolting holes.
 Be sure to use steel shims.
-Mounting holes are provided on the bottom of the base and weld nuts are provided on the sides of the frame.
-Either may be used for mounting.
+Mounting holes are provided on the bottom of the base.